RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages-&-send-follow-up-message-to-new-connections.md

-**Linked Social Toolkit** have default templates for auto responding with personalized message to birthday wishes, work anniversary, new job greetings, promotion greetings, additional position greetings and Auto respond to “Thank you messages” from your connections after endorsing their skills.
+**Linked Social Toolkit** have default templates for auto responding with personalized message to **birthday wishes, work anniversary, new job greetings, promotion greetings, additional position greetings** and Auto respond to “**Thank you messages**” from your connections after endorsing their skills.
 You just need to enable these auto responses and update them with your message.

 You can auto respond to messages based on some keywords in message.
 You can auto endorse your connections’ skills if they send you a message with specific keywords.
 You can send follow up messages to your connections when they accept your invitation.
 Click on “**Auto respond messages**” button from **Linked Social Toolkit** left menu then you will see dialog as below